 Is having a phobia normal?
 Of course, it is!
 It’s very common for adults to suffer from phobias, and it’s even more common in children.
 It could be clowns, a fear of the sea, a fear of fire, snakes or spiders!
 But for some, it’s the dentist.
 Having a fear of the dentist is also quite common but it can get in the way of ensuring your child maintains their good oral health.
 So, what can you do?
 Make sure you talk with the best dentist in colts neck for the whole family and learn more about their treatments and their heath benefits.

 Well, you could try these out helpful tips and ideas of how you can encourage your child to tackle their phobia.

 The key to tackling your child’s dental anxiety is a good line of communication between you and your dentist.
 Dental practices like, docklandsdental.ie, pride themselves on being open and honest with their patients, and recognising that some patients need a little more help and encouragement than others to get into the chair.
 Before any visit, make sure that your family dentist is aware of your child’s anxiety.
-Dentists are trained to deal with situations and will always do their utmost to ensure the visit goes smoothly and doesn’t make things worse.
+Your dentist is trained to deal with situations and will always do his utmost to ensure the visit goes smoothly and doesn’t make things worse.

 Got an appointment looming?
 Don’t worry, why not try a little role play with your child before you need to go?
 Let your child play at being the dentist and then change roles, this let’s your child see that a trip to the dentist can be fun.